About clinical trial results

 If you have taken part in a clinical trial and want to know the results, the first thing to do is ask your doctor.
 They should be able to find the results for you if they are available.
 Or we may have a plain English summary of the results on our clinical trials database (see below).

-The research teams give everyone who takes part in a clinical trial a patient information sheet (PIS).
-This often says what they plan to do with the results of the trial.
+The research team give a patient information sheet (PIS) to everyone who takes part.
+This PIS often says what they plan to do with the results of the trial.

 Clinical trials results on our website